 In general, a $40,000 salary is considered below average in America.
 Though, this depends on your career field, experience, and cost of living.
 Whereas $40K might be more than enough for a young adult, it would likely be insufficient for someone with years of experience and a family to support.

-So, to make things a little easier, here is a quick breakdown of $40,000 per year.
+To make things a little easier, here is a quick breakdown of $40,000 per year.
 Please note, this is gross income, which doesn’t account for taxes.
 Additionally, these calculations are based on 52 weeks, 5 work days per week, and 8 hours per day.

 How Much Rent Can I Afford On A $40,000 Salary?